 Before we take a closer look at the signs and symptoms of chronic constipation, let’s first define the condition.

 Likewise, you may pass stool, but feel that it’s “incomplete”.
-According to reports, having a “perceived incomplete evacuation of bowel movements” for several weeks or longer is also a sign of chronic constipation.
+According to reports, having a “perceived incomplete evacuation of bowel movements” for three months or longer is also a sign of chronic constipation.